Helm Chart Push Plugin

 Now we do have this chart.
 Let me get into the chart and update the Chart.yaml file.

 [email protected]:~/helm_repo_demo/helmpushdemo$ cat Chart.yaml apiVersion: v2 name: helmpushdemo description: Helm push plugin demo type: application version: 0.1.0 appVersion: "1.16.0"

 Now, let me go ahead and package this Chart.

 [email protected]:~/helm_repo_demo$ helm package helmpushdemo/ Successfully packaged chart and saved it to: /home/ashok/helm_repo_demo/helmpushdemo-0.1.0.tgz

 So that’s going to provide me the packaged charts.
-I can use this package chart or I can directly use the directory as well.
+I can use this package chart, or I can directly use the directory as well.
 So I can use the command helm.
-I will use helm push command.
+I will use the helm push command.